 Images from the Firearm Safety Among Children and Teens (FACTS) research symposium hosted at the University of Michigan in Ann Arbor.
 The Symposium featured national experts to bring attention and focus to the current science and evidence-based solutions on a critical and growing public health issue: prevention of firearm injury in children and teens.
-Among those experts, PISC Senior Scholar Elinore Kaufman, PhD, with contributions from several other PISC Scholars.
+Among those experts, PISC Senior Scholar Elinore Kaufman, MD, with contributions from several other PISC Scholars.

 Below are links to Live Streams of the event:

 The Long-term Consequences (health, social and criminal justice) and Outcomes After a Shooting